Daaboulex/vkBasalt_overlay_wayland/README.md

 ## Configuration

 Configuration is stored in `~/.config/vkBasalt-overlay/`.
 All required config files and subfolders will be generated when vkBasalt_overlay is executed at least once.
+Note that configs from the original vkBasalt are not compatible with this fork, which is why I've changed the name of the config folder.

 ### Key Bindings